vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 I used Ansible to build the macOS AMI for CI/CD, so here are some tips for such a case.

-_I hardcoded some values intentionally in the code examples for the sake of simplicity and easy reading.
+_Some values are hardcoded intentionally in the code examples for the sake of simplicity and easy reading.
 You would probably want to parametrize them._

 ## Xcode installation example
 The following tasks will help you to automate the basics.